Everything You Need To Know About Class B Motorhomes

 The biggest difference is the lack of a sleeping area over the cab in a Class B Plus RV.

-This is because the Class B RV width is restricted by the van shell.
+This is because the Class B motorhomes have their width restricted by the van shell.

 This is good for people who are looking for something with more maneuverability and easier handling, without sacrificing amenities and comforts.